jabirali/tmux-tilish/README.md

 	run -b "~/.tmux/plugins/tpm/tpm"

-No further setup is really required; `tilish` sets up the keybindings, and `navigate` handles seamless navigation of `vim`/`nvim` splits.
+No further setup is required; `tilish` sets up the keybindings, and `navigate` handles seamless navigation of `vim`/`nvim` splits.
 However, if you also want this seamless navigation over `ssh` connections, you should install the accompanying `vim` plugin; see [their website for more information][10].

 ### Navigator